Mazalrahbi/Mazalrahbi/README.md

 ## Computer Engineer

 # Mazin AlRahbi
 I'm Mazin, Recently Fresh Computer Engineering Graduate from California State University, Northridge.
 For starters, i am well versed on VHDL, Verilog and System Verilog Languages.
-I enjoy learning new coding languages and Currently i have been learning, gaining insight and knowledge on python and SQL as i feel like they are one of the prominent languages right now and have many applications in the real world.
+I enjoy learning new coding languages and Currently i have been learning, gaining insight and knowledge on python and SQL as i feel like they are one of the prominent languages right now and have many applications in different feilds.